 Chipmunks

-The hibernation period for chipmunks is more variable than other rodents.
+The hibernation period for chipmunks is more variable than that of other rodents.
 They rely on stored food to get them through the winter.
 Chipmunks tear up yards and gardens and may attempt to get into homes for shelter.

 Meadow Jumping Mice